 The CDR Report has Three Different Sections: Continuing Professional Development, Three Career Episodes and a Summary Statement.
-The complete guidelines on writing this report in presented here to help you with your CDR Writing.
+The complete guidelines on writing this report are presented here to help you with your CDR.
 We also provide CDR Writing, CDR Reviewing and CDR Tutoring Services.

 Continuing Professional Development (CPD)